Wild genus-zero quantum de Rham spaces: Formal connections

-It follows that $\exp \cl \mf{bir}_s \to \on{Bir}_s$ is bijective, and that the product of the latter is controlled by the Lie bracket of the former via--- the inverse of--- the truncated Baker--Campbell--Hausdorff formula (= BCH~\cite{dynkin_1947_calculation_of_the_coefficients_in_the_campbell_hausdorff_formula}).
-In particular, geometrically, one can view $\on{Bir}_s$ as a complex affine space. \end{rema}
+\begin{rema} By hypothesis, the Lie algebra $\mf g \simeq \mf g_s \slash \mf{bir}_s$ is reductive, and $\mf{bir}_s \sse \mf g_s$ is a nilpotent ideal: hence, it is the nilradical.
+Analogously, $\on{Bir}_s \sse G_s$ is the unipotent radical.
+It follows that $\exp \cl \mf{bir}_s \to \on{Bir}_s$ is bijective, and that the product of the latter is controlled by the Lie bracket of the former via the truncated Baker--Campbell--Hausdorff formula (= BCH~\cite{dynkin_1947_calculation_of_the_coefficients_in_the_campbell_hausdorff_formula}).
+In particular, geometrically, one can view $\on{Bir}_s$ as an affine space. \end{rema}